Moraxella catarrhalis: Properties, Lab Diagnosis

 Source and Transmission

-M. catarrhalis causes acute, localized infections such as otitis media, sinusitis in children.
-In elderly patients with chronic obstructive pulmonary diseases, it may cause opportunistic lower respiratory tract infections such as bronchitis and brochopneumonia.
+M. catarrhalis causes acute, localized infections such as otitis media, and sinusitis in children.
+In elderly patients with chronic obstructive pulmonary diseases, it may cause opportunistic lower respiratory tract infections such as bronchitis and bronchopneumonia.

 It may cause life-threatening, systemic diseases including endocarditis and meningitis.

 Gram-negative diplococci, 0.6-1 um oval with flattened adjacent sides.
 It can be found with pus cells (sometimes intracellular) in sputum smears.

 On blood agar and chocolate agar, M. catarrhalis produces distinctive grey-white, medium to large, raised or dome-shaped, dry, and brittle colonies which can be easily lifted off the medium with a wire loop.

 In the clinical laboratory, isolates of M. catarrhalis must be distinguished from Neisseria spp.

 |Superoxol (30% H2O2)||Strain variable (1+ to 4+)||Strong 4+ “explosive”|